xLeachimx/masteroids/design/gameplay.md

   - A large asteroid becomes 4 medium asteroids
   - A medium asteroid becomes 2 small asteroids
 - A leaderboard of the top 10 player runs will be kept
+- The player may add their name to the leaderboard if they would rank in the top 10

 ## Secondary Mechanics